Piedmont Park: Special events

-Piedmont Park is a central focal point of Atlanta's Midtown neighborhood.
-The park is home to various annual celebrations and events, including Atlanta Pride Festival, the Atlanta Jazz Festival, the Atlanta Dogwood Festival, Music Midtown, Atlanta Black Pride, and Festival Peachtree Latino.
+Piedmont Park is home to various annual celebrations and events, including Atlanta Pride Festival, the Atlanta Jazz Festival, the Atlanta Dogwood Festival, Music Midtown, Atlanta Black Pride, and Festival Peachtree Latino.
 A summer series of classic films, Screen on the Green, is also aired in the park for local residents.
 The Peachtree Road Race finishes at Piedmont Park.

 On the weekend and holidays, the park comes alive with music, intramural sports, and fun festivities.
 In 2004, Georgia Shakespeare Festival added an annual series of free performances entitled "Shake on the Lake" with Lake Clara Meer as a backdrop.
 A centennial celebration was held for the park in June 2004.
 In 2007, the Allman Brothers Band and Dave Matthews Band played a concert with proceeds benefiting the planned expansion to the park.
 Dave Matthews Band's performance was later released as a live DVD as well as their eighth live album, Live at Piedmont Park.
 Sir Paul McCartney performed in Piedmont Park to benefit the conservancy on August 15, 2009.
 The Eagles performed at the park on October 16, 2010, also as a benefit for the conservancy.
 In 2011, Music Midtown returned from its five-year hiatus, hosting headliners Coldplay and The Black Keys in Piedmont Park, however the 2022 concert was cancelled due to a lawsuit concerning firearms access.

-Park schedule

-The park is open from 6:00 AM to 11:00 PM every day.